 - Try not to overdo it with caffeine.
 Make coffee a luxury again, instead of an everyday habit.
 (If you want to quit coffee altogether, we can help you there too!)

 - Do relaxation exercises: Learn to be in the moment with mindfulness, or practice hatha yoga.
 Progressive muscle relaxation also helps you to relax and fight nervousness.

 - Don’t forget your body if you spend a lot of time sitting at a desk.
 Make sure you get enough real exercise.
 There are lots of benefits to a morning workout!

 - Work on your attitude to life: Accept yourself as you are, and don’t expect more and more from yourself.
 Try not to compare yourself with others too much.

 - Saunas, baths, or massages all have a relaxing effect on your body.

 - Take a walk in nature, and make sure that your night time sleep routine gives your body time and peace to regenerate.

 If you can’t establish the causes for your inner restlessness yourself, or the situation continues for a longer period of time, you should ask a doctor for help.
 You should also consult a doctor if you have other symptoms besides restlessness.
 This may include back pain, stomach pain, persistent headaches, or heart arrhythmia.

 In cases where you start to feel inhibited by your nervousness, mental imbalance, and restlessness, you should seek professional advice.
 It’s important to know how to look after ourselves – but also when to accept help from other people.

 This article was translated from German by Will Tayler.
-You can read the original here: Innere Unruhe: Wo Nervosität herkommt und wie du sie bekämpfstaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Innere Unruhe: Wo Nervosität herkommt und wie du sie bekämpfstunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.